-The DB Group Head of Operational Risk & Business Continuity Management chairs the Operational Risk Management Committee, which is a permanent subcommittee of the Risk Executive Committee and is composed of the Operational Risk Officers from the DB Group's Business Divisions and Infrastructure Functions.
+The DB Group Head of Operational Risk Management chairs the DB Group's Operational Risk Management Committee, which is a permanent subcommittee of the DB Group's Risk Executive Committee and is composed of the DB Group's Operational Risk Officers from the DB Group's Business Divisions and Infrastructure Functions.
 It is the main decision-making committee for all operational risk management matters.